niamhmacsweeney/ABCD_data_management/README.md

     As a starting point, you should get the "short name" of your measure of interest from the "ABCD data dictionary (https://nda.nih.gov/data_dictionary.html?source=ABCD%2BRelease%2B2.0&submission=ALL) because the .Rds files in the ../iii.data folder correspond to the "short name" measures listed in the data dictionary.
 For example, the "short name" for the ABCD Parent Child Behavior Checklist Raw Scores Aseba (CBCL) is "abcd_cbcl01" on the ABCD data dictionary and the associated .Rds file is "abcd_cbcl01.rds", which can be found in the "../iii.data/Mental_Health folder.

-3. You also NEED to consult the ABCD release 4.0 notes, which can be found at this folder path: /Volumes/GenScotDepression/data/abcd/release4.0/release_notes in order to understand any changes that have been made to your measures of interest since the last data release.
+2. You also NEED to consult the ABCD release 4.0 notes, which can be found at this folder path: /Volumes/GenScotDepression/data/abcd/release4.0/release_notes in order to understand any changes that have been made to your measures of interest since the last data release.

-5. Look at the ABCD data dictionary

-The ABCD release notes

 ## Working with ABCD data

-The ABCD Study team strongly Transparency and reproducibility are very important
+The ABCD Study team strongly encourage transparent and reproducibible research methods.
+Software like RMarkdown, which allows you to weave together narrative text and code, can be very useful in making your workflow reproducible because you can document each decision made in the QC process alongside the associated code.